UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 An infographic with a man hanging up on a scam call and a four-step list to prevent utility scams.

 If you are currently on the phone with someone threatening to shut off your power, gas, or water immediately, take a deep breath.
-Follow this micro-checklist to protect yourself:
+You have the right to hang up.
+Follow this rapid micro-checklist to protect yourself from utility scam calls:

 1. Do not pay.
 Put your wallet away.
+If they demand payment through Zelle, Bitcoin, or reloadable gift cards, it is absolutely a scam.

 The Top 5 Red Flags of a Utility Scam